 The club entered The Combination in 1891 and joined the Manchester League in 1899, winning the championship in 1931/32, which prompted a move to the Cheshire League for the following season (though the reserve side remained in the Manchester League and won the title in 1959/60).
 It took 40 years to bring the Cheshire League title to Buxton, though the club had been runners-up in 1962/63.
 Promotion to the NPL for the 1973/74 season was an opportunity eagerly seized and honours in this league comprise the winning of the President's Cup in 1980/81 and a League Cup final appearance at Maine Road in 1990/91.

-The club's highest NPL final placing was 4th position achieved in 1980/81, though it was not until September 10th, 1991 "the Bucks" actually topped the NPL (eventually finishing 5th).
+The club's highest NPL final placing was fourth position achieved in 1980/81, though it was not until September 10 1991 "the Bucks" actually topped the NPL (eventually finishing fifth).
 Buxton’s best years in the FA Cup came in the two decades after World War Two.
 In 1951/52 the club, having defeated then Football League Club, Aldershot, 4-3, reached the Third Round Proper only to lose 2-0 at Division Two side Doncaster Rovers, while First Round appearances followed in 1958 and 1962.
-However, in 2003/04 Buxton reached the Fourth Qualifying Round only to meet their match at Nigel Clough’s Burton Albion.
-The early days of the FA Trophy however saw the club develop a considerable reputation, reaching the Quarter-Finals in 1970/71 and 1971/72.
-A full member of the FA and the Derbyshire FA, Buxton FC. has won the Derbyshire Senior Cup ten times, including three times in the 1980's.
+However in 2003/04 Buxton reached the Fourth Qualifying Round only to meet their match at Nigel Clough’s Burton Albion.
+The early days of the FA Trophy however saw the club develop a considerable reputation, reaching the quarter-finals in 1970/71 and 1971/72.
+A full member of the FA and the Derbyshire FA, Buxton FC has won the Derbyshire Senior Cup ten times, including three times in the 1980s.

-In 2012/13 the Bucks finished a very creditable 7th in Martin McIntosh’s first full season in charge and in 2013/14, after signing experienced former full-time professionals like Andy Warrington and Derek Niven, the club made a good start to the campaign but a poor run of form around Christmas time ended any Play-off hopes and needed some solid late-season performances to finish 13th.
-In 2014/15 the Bucks were always in the hunt for a Play-off place until the final throws of the campaign, but poor home form cost vital points and the final finish of 10th was the lowest position in the league table for virtually the whole season.
+In 2012/13 “the Bucks” finished a very creditable seventh in Martin McIntosh’s first full season in charge and in 2013/14, after signing experienced former full-time professionals like Andy Warrington and Derek Niven, the club made a good start to the campaign but a poor run of form around Christmas time ended any Play-off hopes and needed some solid late-season performances to finish thirteenth.
+In 2014/15 “the Bucks” were always in the hunt for a Play-off place until the final throws of the campaign, but poor home form cost vital points and the final finish of tenth was the lowest position in the league table for virtually the whole season.
 Another mid-table finish was achieved in 2015/16 but the transfers of leading scorer Liam Hardy and influential midfielder Warren Burrell, plus a serious injury to the experienced ‘keeper Phil Barnes, meant yet again that elusive Play-off place was missed.
 The 2016/17 was yet again a story of a late dip in form costing the club when a Play-off place was missed despite being in the top five for the majority of the campaign.
 In 2017/18 the Buxton directors decided to have a change of management in early March, following a poor run of form, with the appointment of former Bucks 'keeper Paul Phillips and Steve Halford into the joint hotseat.
-There was an instant up-turn in results, meaning the Bucks finished 9th in the league.
+There was an instant up-turn in results, meaning “the Bucks” finished eighth in the league.

-Last season was arguably one of the most important in the club history with a massive investment at the ground.
+2018/19 was arguably one of the most important in the club history with a massive investment at the ground.
 A new 3G surface was installed along with new floodlighting and pitch surround meaning the Silverlands ground will be available to use 7 days a week.
 On the pitch, it was another ‘nearly’ season with a Play-off place secured on the last day of the season.
-The decision was taken part-way through the campaign to make Paul Phillips sole manager and an upturn in results, including a 6-0 demolition of local rivals Matlock Town, meant the Bucks earned a Play-off Semi-Final at South Shields.
-The footballing gods weren’t smiling that night though and we now look forward to another campaign in the newly-named BetVictor Northern Premier League.
+The decision was taken part-way through the campaign to make Paul Phillips sole manager and an upturn in results, including a 6-0 demolition of local rivals Matlock Town, meant “the Bucks” earned a Play-off semi-final at South Shields.
+The footballing gods weren’t smiling that night though as Shields won 4-2.